tinko26/ao/docs/api/src/ao_sys/ao_bsem.h.md

 ## `ao_bsem_give`

-Give a binary semaphore.
-This function can be called from both task and interrupt context.

 ```c
 void ao_bsem_give(ao_bsem_t * x);
 ```

+Gives a binary semaphore.
+This function can be called from both task and interrupt context.

 ## `ao_bsem_take`
 ## `ao_bsem_take_from`